-- Scientific part:
+- ► Scientific part:

 - 1. Introduction (research questions, motivation)

 - 2. Background (previous work, current issues)

 - 3. Project description (theory, method, time plan)

 - 4. Expected results (significance)

 - Administrative part:

 - 1. Organization and management

 - 2. Deliverables and milestones

 - 3. Budget

 - 4. Participants' qualifications (CV, publications)

-VR Guidelines (Research Program)
+VR Guidelines (Research Plan)

-- Purpose and aims - Present the overall purpose and specific goals of the research project or the equivalent. - Survey of the field - Give a summary of your own research and that of others and previous findings in the research field.
-Provide key references. - Project description - ► Give a summary of the project describing its theory, methods, time plan, and implementation. - Significance - ► State the importance of the programme to the research field, particularly in regard to its innovation and originality.
+- Purpose and goals - Present the overall purpose and specific goals of the project. - State of the art - Summarize previous research with key references. - Significance and scientific novelty - Describe short-term and long-term significance of the project. - Preliminary and previous results - Describe pilot studies that support the feasibility of the project. - Project description - ► Give a summary of the project describing its theory, methods, time plan, and implementation.